 - Bachelor's students of CADS who have passed the following first-year courses:

 Anthropological Research in Practice

 - Archaeology students from the bachelor’s programme Heritage and Society who have successfully passed Social Scientific Research in Practice.

 This course is taught in English and uses English as its language of communication.
 Students are however permitted to write their Fieldwork NL research reports in Dutch.

-In the first week of September students will make their choices based on themes suggested by the supervisors.
+In the first week of September students will indicate their preference for one of the themes suggested by the supervisors.
 They will work in small groups to develop a research design on the basis of mandatory tutorials and assignments.
 After their research designs have been approved, students will undertake research for three weeks in the Netherlands.
 Ideally, students will be accommodated during their research by host families.
-Each student will write a research report and present their findings to the closing Fieldwork NL conference.
+Each student will write a research report and present their findings at the closing Fieldwork NL conference.
 More detailed information to follow on Brightspace.